+There’s been so much talk about the virus causing Covid-19, it’s easy to forget about other contagious viruses and the effects they can have.
 Each year an increasing number of men are diagnosed with mouth cancer linked to the human papillomavirus virus (HPV).

 For over ten years, HPV vaccinations have been given to girls in school because it protects against two strains of HPV linked with 75% of cervical cancers.
 From September 2019 boys in Year 8 are offered the HPV vaccine for protection against some cancers including mouth cancer.

 If you weren’t vaccinated at school, ask your GP for more information about having a catch up course of treatment.
 It involves two or three injections over a six to 12 month period.
 The NHS offers it to people under 26 as part of the ongoing vaccination programme.
 Some high street pharmacies offer the vaccination service for older people, but it costs over £450 for three injections.

 Being independent means making your own choices.
 Getting involved in activities or going to a gym will be good for your health – just set sensible goals and avoid sports injuries.

 Consciously avoid falling into bad habits or making choices that could harm your long-term health.
 If you’ve lasted until leaving home without becoming a smoker, it’s not worth taking it up now.
 We all know it’s bad for our health, and hard to quit.
 Moreover, smoking makes your breath smell and your teeth yellow.